swapnilgangrade01/plugins_zuul/README.md

 detect.

 To help alleviate these issues this plugin adds the following:
 * A reverse lookup for the 'depends-on' reference.
-The 'needed-by' reference has been added to the Gerrit UI to let users know that the currently viewed change is needed by a referenced change.
-* Dependency cycle detection which will display the CRD references in red if a dependency cycle has been detected.
 * A REST endpoint to allow other clients to retrieve CRD info.

 Detailed information about this plugin can be found in the documentation.